 5. Campus facilities

-Ancillary fees enhance your experience as a student and make the most out of your time there!
+Ancillary fees enhance your experience as a student and help you make the most out of your time there!

-If you are already under a dental and/or health plan, you have the opportunity to opt out from this fee.
+If you are already under a dental and/or health plan, you have the opportunity to opt out of this fee.

 6. Student life

 Even though university requires you to hunker down and get serious with your studies, don’t forget to have fun!

 During your program, you have the chance to get closer to other students and build friendships.
 Look into clubs, school events and virtual campus hangouts that might be happening so you can meet up with people who share your interests.
 There are also plenty of things you can do around Oshawa, so don't feel like you're limited to just hanging out on campus.
 Don't forget, a bus pass is included in your full-time tuition, so don't be afraid to take advantage!

 Although universities offer extensive facilities and opportunities, it’s your job to do the research and determine which school suits your wants and needs.

 Want to learn more about what our university has to offer?